 What is common to all of the projects included in the new digital strategy is the importance of content and data.
 Entertainment content, especially audiovisual, is what conveys emotions to fans around the world in the most universal and emotional way.
 Meanwhile, data allows, not only to constantly improve this content by analyzing fan reactions but it also means that the Club gets to know them much better and is, therefore, able to offer them what they need when they need it most.

 Audiovisual content has the power to convey feelings remotely.
 That is why a key element of FC Barcelona’s new digital strategy is the creation of Barça Studios, which centralizes the creation, production, and distribution of all of the Club’s audiovisual content.
 It will allow FC Barcelona to produce premium, exclusive content, offering a unique perspective on Barça while also providing new content for Barça’s own channels, thus satisfying the fans’ desire to know more about the traditions and the day-to-day life of the Club.

 What types of content are you seeing resonate most strongly with younger audiences?

 It always depends on the channel, but mostly entertainment content, short videos, off the pitch and live formats.
 Also, everything around participation is getting more interest from fans.

 What emerging trend or technology do you believe will revolutionize the way marketers connect with fans on social platforms in the next three years?

 We see privacy becoming more important and that will affect dynamics on the key social platforms.
-Also, on the broader internet with the uncertain future of the third party cookies.
+Also, on the broader internet with an uncertain future of third-party cookies.
 In terms of technology, we are closely monitoring the potential of voice interfaces, blockchain, and AR, but we do not see any of those technologies being revolutionary in the next three years.

 Learn more about how to effectively engage the modern fan & consumer at Hashtag Sports, an annual conference designed for media and marketing professionals.